 Disease and Pest Management

-Climate change and rapid rise in the population of plant pests has led to increased usage of insecticides over the last several decades.
-This has, in turn, led to the evolution of insecticide resistance in pests, making pest management an ever-increasing challenge.
-At present, the chemical control method is the most widely accepted pest management method across the globe owing to its ease of application, cost effectiveness, availability, and widespread adaptation.
-However, due to high toxicity, insecticide resistance, increasing government regulations and awareness among consumers, we may soon see considerable decline in usage of chemical-based insecticides/ pesticides.
-At TIGS, we aim to develop new Integrated Pest Management (IPM) programs with a focus on insects affecting Indian agriculture.
+Climate change and the rapid rise in the population of plant pests have significantly increased the use of insecticides over the last several decades.
+This surge in insecticide application has led to the evolution of insecticide resistance in pests, making pest management an ever-increasing challenge.
+Currently, chemical control methods are the most widely accepted pest management strategies globally due to their ease of application, cost-effectiveness, availability, and widespread adaptation.

 Team